ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

 - This test aggregates downloads by day for the last 90 days, grouping by system and filtering by a project.
 The higher cardinality of system requires us to filter by the top 10 values for each project - this is achieved though a sub-query.
 - A narrower time filter is then applied to a random time frame (same random values for both databases).
 - By default, this uses the 100 most popular projects, for a total of 200 queries.
-- This simulates a user viewing an overview of downloads for a project grouped by minor python version (e.g. as a multi-series line chart) before drilling down on a timeframe.
+- This simulates a user viewing an overview of downloads for a project grouped by system (e.g. as a multi-series line chart) before drilling down on a timeframe.

 ## Queries